JuliaData/DataFrames.jl/docs/src/man/joins.md

 In relational database theory, this operation is generally referred to as a join.
 The columns used to determine which rows should be combined during a join are called keys.

-There are seven kinds of joins supported by the DataFrames package:
+There are seven kinds of joins supported by the DataTables package:

 -   Inner: The output contains rows for values of the key that exist in both the first (left) and second (right) arguments to `join`.
 -   Left: The output contains rows for values of the key that exist in the first (left) argument to `join`, whether or not that value exists in the second (right) argument.